 Philipp Namberger, Sascha Jackisch, Jürgen Schmude and Marion Karl

-Claudio Milano is a Social and Cultural Anthropologist.
-He is Adjunct Professor at the Department of Social and Cultural Anthropology at the Autonomous University of Barcelona and the Director of IDITUR Tourism Research Dissemination and Innovation Centre at Ostelea Tourism Management School (University of Lleida).
+Claudio Milano is a Social and Cultural Anthropologist and Adjunct Professor in the Department of Social and Cultural Anthropology at the Autonomous University of Barcelona, Spain, and the Director of IDITUR Tourism Research Dissemination and Innovation Centre at Ostelea Tourism Management School (University of Lleida), Spain.

-Joseph M. Cheer is Professor at the Center for Tourism Research, Wakayama University, Japan and Adjunct Research Fellow, Faculty of Arts, Monash University, Australia.
-He is Co Editor of the journal Tourism Geographies and board member International Geographical Union (IGU) Commission on Tourism and Leisure and Global Change, Steering Committee Member, Critical Tourism Studies Asia Pacific and Co-Convenor, CAUTHE Tourism Geographies & Tourism Economics Special Interest Group.
+Joseph M. Cheer is Professor in the Center for Tourism Research, Wakayama University, Japan, and Adjunct Research Fellow, Faculty of Arts, Monash University, Australia.
+He is Co-editor of the journal Tourism Geographies , Board Member of the International Geographical Union (IGU) Commission on Tourism and Leisure and Global Change, Steering Committee Member of Critical Tourism Studies Asia Pacific (CTSAP) and American Association of Geographers - Recreation, Tourism and Sport Speciality Group (RTS), and Co-convenor of The Council for Australasian Toursim and Hospitality Education (CAUTHE) - Tourism Geographies & Tourism Economics Special Interest Group.